AirisDom/Piece-Dot-Fun/README.md

 - Facebook Images
   scontent-qro1-2.xx.fbcdn.net

 # Stripe

 ## env.local

-Crear un archivo llamado ".env.local" en raiz y agregar las variables NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY y STRIPE_SECRET_KEY con los valores que da el dashboard de Stripe
+Create a file named ".env.local" in the root directory and add the variables NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY and STRIPE_SECRET_KEY with the values provided by the Stripe dashboard